adfinis/muuvctl/README.md

 ## Serial protocol

-The protocol seemst to be called TiMOTION F-Bus.
+The protocol seems to be called TiMOTION F-Bus.
 Baudrate is: `9600`
 The following is known (possibly not everything that the controller can do):